mqliang/kubernetes/cluster/anchnet/README.md

 * `ANCHNET_CONFIG_FILE`: The config file supplied to `anchnet` SDK CLI.
 Default value is `~/.anchnet/config`.
 Usually, you don't have to change the value, unless you want to create cluster under another anchnet account (NOT sub-account).

+* `ENABLE_CLUSTER_DNS`: Decide if cluster dns addon needs to be created, default to true.
+DNS addon is essential and should always be true.

+* `ENABLE_CLUSTER_LOGGING`: Decide if cluster logging needs to be created, default to true.

 ## Delete a cluster